-This is a made in USA brand that is just as good quality as All-Clad for approximately the same price.
+Heritage Steel is made in the USA brand and is just as good quality as All-Clad D3 for approximately the same price.
 They use 316Ti stainless steel, which is slightly more corrosion resistant than All-Clad's 18/10.
 They don't have as many pieces available, but what they have is excellent.
 The 8-piece set is our favorite, with two large skillets (10"/12"), a 3-quart sauce pan, 4-quart sauté pan, and 8-quart stock pot.

-If you love the look of copper cookware and can afford the real deal, it's a nice choice with electric stoves because unlike gas, the electric coils won't discolor the copper.
-This may mean you only need to polish the cookware once a year to keep its lustrous shine and beauty.
+If you love the look of copper cookware and can afford the real deal, it's a nice choice for electric stoves because unlike gas, electric heat won't discolor the copper.
+This may mean you only need to polish the cookware once a year to keep its lustrous shine.

 Copper is the best choice for even heating, bar none.
 It's the choice of professional chefs because of its fast response to temperature changes.
 Heavy gauge copper is easily controlled and will cook food more evenly than any other cookware.

 Copper is versatile, so it's a good choice for an entire set.
-However, if you want one super high quality piece, you can invest in a copper skillet or sauce pan and you won't regret it.
-If you are a serious cook who likes to make sauces, candies, or other delicate foods, you would be wise to invest in a copper sauce pan or sauciér, even if you don't need this level of cookware for your other dishes.
+However, if you want one super high quality piece, you can invest in a copper skillet or sauce pan.
+If you are a serious cook who likes to make sauces, candies, or other delicate foods, invest in a copper sauce pan or sauciér.

 Because of its incredible responsiveness, copper isn't the best choice for high heat searing, although a heavy copper skillet can, surprisingly, hold its own next to cast iron.